stat545ubc-2024/assignment-b4-guorunhe-design/assignment.md

 #' Convert a Word to Custom Pig Latin
 #'
-#' This function converts English words to a customized version of Pig Latin.
+#' This function converts English words to a customized version of Pig Latin by applying specific rearrangement and addition rules.
 #'
 #' Rearrangement Rules:
-#' - If the word starts with a consonant or consonant cluster, move it to the end.
+#' - Consonant Start: If the word begins with a consonant or a consonant cluster, move the initial consonant(s) to the end of the word.
-#' - If the word starts with a vowel, keep it unchanged.
+#' - Vowel Start: If the word begins with a vowel, move the last consonant in the word to the beginning.
+#' - No Vowels: If the word contains no vowels, leave it unchanged in the rearrangement phase.
 #'
 #' Addition Rule:
-#' - Append "xyz" to the end of the word after rearrangement.
+#' - Append "bee" to the end of the rearranged word.
 #'
 #' @param word A single word (character string) to be converted.
+Must contain only alphabetic characters.
-#' @return A character string representing the word in custom Pig Latin.
+#' @return A character string representing the word in customized Pig Latin.
 #' @examples
+#' custom_pig_latin("hello")    # "ellohbee"
+#' custom_pig_latin("apple")    # "lappebee"
-#' pig_latin("hello")  # "ellohxyz"
+#' custom_pig_latin("string")   # "ingstrbee"
-#' pig_latin("apple")  # "applexyz"
+#' custom_pig_latin("orange")   # "goranebee"
-#' pig_latin("string") # "ingstrxyz"
+#' custom_pig_latin("rhythm")   # "rhythmbee"
 #' @export
-pig_latin <- function(word) {
+custom_pig_latin <- function(word) {
   # Input validation
   if (!is.character(word)) {
     stop("Input must be a character string.")